stephenwilli/stephenwilli/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 7.6.2 - 2023-10-31 =
+= 8.1.1 - 2024-04-04 =
-* Deprecate - Remove Sofort support for new accounts.
+* Fix - Do not hide PRB on cart and product page when there are required custom checkout fields.
-* Fix - Add Order Key Validation.
+* Fix - Issue with subscription renewal when the `start_date` of the mandate is set in the past.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).